go-arrower/arrower.org/src/pages/methodik.md

 Whitebox testing has its place, use it where necessary.
 E.g. when the complexity of a function warrants it.
-The main goal is support easy refactoring, so don't clue to that test and consider marking it as expendable:
+The main goal is support easy refactoring, so don't clue to that test and consider marking it as expendable.
+**If it fails, feel free to delete it.**

 ```go
 package foo